lovelyqian/NTIRE2025_CDFSOD/README.md

 ```

 ## Test the baseline model
-As the environment is ready, select different baseline to test
+As the environment is ready, select a different baseline to test
 ### Run CD-ViTO
 ```
 bash main_results.sh